 East Maine Early Learning Center in Des Plaines, IL

-Building Type: School, new construction
+Building Type: Institutional, new construction

 Located in Des Plaines, IL, the 40,000-square-foot East Maine Early Learning Center was constructed in 2020 to serve the growing population of preschool children living in the local school district.
 The new building provides STEM, nutrition and active play learning hubs and has a large playground area and a separate sensory playground area.
 The school building was built with longevity, durability, comfort and low operating costs in mind.
 A geothermal heating and cooling system ensures comfort and natural materials are used throughout the interior.